 EXCLUSIVE EXCERPT FOR BOOK ONE IN THE SEASONS SERIES: WINTER (JAX & SKY) 

 “Jax, you got time to fit someone in?
 Just a quick script.
 Few minutes tops.”
 No I didn’t have any goddamn time.
 “I already said you’d do it.”
 You have got to be fucking kidding me.
 I looked away from the drawing I was doing for a client, frustrated.
 Reed was standing by the door, smirking.
 I didn’t like it.
 He wasn’t the one who scheduled people in.
 Rina did.
 And she didn’t come back here for a reason.
 She didn’t think the person or the ink was worth my time.

 From Reed’s smirk I knew he was fucking with me.

 And I didn’t have the time or the patience.

 “I told him not to bother you.”
 Rina came up behind Reed and elbowed him out of her way.
 “She could have someone else do her ink if she’s serious.
 Which I don’t think she is.
 She doesn’t appear to have any ink on her.
 She doesn’t look the type.
 Too prim and proper.”
 Rina turned away from me and looked at Reed.
 “Hundred bucks says if he takes her into his room she bolts within two minutes of sitting in his chair.”

 “Two hundred says that he will, and that she won’t.”
 Reed held his hand out to Rina to shake.
 She rolled her icy blue eyes and swatted his hand away.
 She turned back to me shaking her head.
 “She’s not worth your time, J.” She turned back to Reed.
 “Or your money.”
 Rina gave us each a pointed look before she went out the door.

-His look.
-Her words.
-Now I had to see who they were talking about.
+I had to see who they were talking about.

-And I knew who my newest client was without having to be told.
+As soon as I stepped into the waiting area I knew who my newest client was without having to be told.

 And Rina was right.